 Under the first theme of financial security and education, we will support charities that promote financial education and financial literacy such as teaching children about finance and helping adults understand their finances.
 We will also seek out and donate to charities that support older people in their quest for gainful employment whether that be helping them start their own business or retraining.

 In order to promote well-being and longevity, Aegon will support charities that encourage physical fitness and mental vitality.
 We will also support charities that promote the prevention of diseases such as research into Alzheimer's, heart disease and cancer, and charities that promote the establishment of livable communities.
 In particular, these communities should include social and environmental projects for the well-being of residents.

-Aegon's Policy for Charitable Donations sets out minimum guidelines and standards for donations and support to charities, good causes and other non-profit organizations.
-Under this policy, Aegon's aim is to direct most of its donations to three main areas: health, welfare or literacy.
+Aegon's Charitable Donations Standards sets out minimum guidelines and standards for donations and support to charities, good causes and other non-profit organizations.

 Suppliers are also expected to comply with other Aegon standards, set out in Aegon's Code of Conduct and Human Rights Policy.
 In addition, Aegon has a company-wide outsourcing policy, and in many countries operates through a centralized procurement function.